knolasco/Microsoft_Object_Detection/README.md

 # Introduction

-This project was a collaboration with a team of machine learning engineers at Microsoft.
+This project was a collaboration with a team of machine learning engineers at Microsoft as part of a private Microsoft Hackathon.
 The purpose of this project was to build a prototype software that Olympic Surf coaches could use to analyse their athelete's techniques in real time.
 My contribution to this project was a model that would detect the "critical section" of the wave and the surfer on the wave, and an auto-zoom feature that keeps the camera focused on the surfer.
+Above is a screenshot of the prototype software that was completed at the end of the Hackathon.

 # Description of Files